nsrau/azure-docs.it-it/articles/connectors/connectors-create-api-yammer.md

 --- | ---
 <ul><li>When there is a new message in a group</li><li>When there is a new message in my Following feed</li></ul>| <ul><li>Get all messages</li><li>Gets messages in a group</li><li>Gets the messages from my Following feed</li><li>Post message</li><li>When there is a new message in a group</li><li>When there is a new message in my Following feed</li></ul>

-Tutte le API supportano i dati nei formati JSON e XML.
+Tutti i connettori supportano dati nei formati JSON e XML.

 ## Creare una connessione a Yammer
-Per usare l'API di Yammer, creare prima una **connessione**, quindi specificare i dettagli di queste proprietà:
+Per usare il connettore Yammer, creare prima una **connessione**, quindi specificare i dettagli di queste proprietà:

 |Proprietà| Obbligatorio|Descrizione|
 | ---|---|---|